Barrie proposes selling majority of shares in Lake Simcoe Regional Airport

-If approved, the city will sell 50 percent of its shares to the County for nearly $4 million, making the County the majority shareholder, and financially responsible for the bulk of the airport's expansion plans.
+If approved, the city will sell all but 10 percent of its shares to the County for nearly $4 million, making the County the majority shareholder, and financially responsible for the bulk of the airport's expansion plans.

 The County said the acquisition of the shares would be a funding source for the airport's expansion, which includes several upgrades, including expanding the runway.

 The Township of Oro-Medonte has yet to comment on its plans for the airport.

 The proposed shareholder shuffling will need to be ratified on June 17.